mnielsen/notes-on-writing/notes_on_writing.md

 > For most of my life I owned very little.

+### Opening sentence: "A Brief History of Time" (Hawking)

+> A well-known scientist (some say it was Bertrand Russell) once gave
+> a public lecture on astronomy.

+This is scene-setting, an introduction to a story.
+It has the advantage that the tone is light.
+The "some say it was Bertrand Russell" even makes the point that it is determinedly light and informal!

 ### Opening sentence: "The Language Instinct" (Pinker)

 > As you are reading these words, you are taking part in one of the